nuclearcat/MAC-Telnet/README.markdown

   mechanisms supported by ssh are used.
 * Public key authentication works seamlessly permiting logins without password.
 * The communication between client and server is encrypyted by _SSH_.
-* The daemon does not require root privileges and can be run by a non-privileged user for additional security.
+* As long as the option _-n_ is not used, the daemon does not require root privileges and can be run by a non-privileged user for additional security.
 * The daemon relies on the security model of _SSH_, instead of creating a shell environment itself.